darryldriedger/Build-an-Interactive-Form/README.md

-# Build and interactive form
+# Build an interactive form
 Treehouse tech degree project 3

 This is the Build an interactive form Project for the treehouse tech degree